 Does Cincinnati State offer scholarships?

 Yes, Cincinnati State offers institutional scholarships.
-Scholarship applications are evaluated on the basis of academic merit, financial need, volunteer or community service activities, and career goals.
-The application process starts at the beginning of November and eligibility requirements must be met by February 15.
+Scholarship applications evaluated on academic merit, financial need, volunteer or community service activities, and career goals.
+The application process starts at the beginning of November and the deadline is February 15 every year.

 I received an outside scholarship.
 Should I report it to the Office of Financial Aid?

 Yes.
 If you are receiving a scholarship or tuition assistance from an outside source (not Cincinnati State), you must report the scholarship to the Office of Financial Aid.
 Cincinnati State may be required to adjust your financial aid offer.